simongonzalez/ccs_corpus/speakerDiarizationTest/YASH_ES_Results/README.md

 Audio duration: 45 minutes
 Whisper model: large-v2
 The diarization process for the audio file "CA1HG.09.mp3" using the large-v2 Whisper model took a considerable amount of time (60 minutes).
 The transcription results are not proper, and further investigation is required to identify the cause.
 The results are available for review.

+Updated results -
+The _updated files show updated results.
+These present word-level timestamps.
+The updated code has also been pushed, and the helper.py and diarize_parallel.py were updated.
+Even if GPU is not present use diarize_parallel.py to execute the code.